HL7/bser/input/pagecontent/referral_service_request_resources.md

-Each referral service request includes references to a patient (subject), referral initiator (requester), referral recipient (performer), and a reference to a bundle of supporting information consistent with the scope of the referral use case as designated in ServiceRequest.code.
-The supporting information bundles are mutually exclusive.
+Each referral service request includes references to a patient (subject), referral initiator (requester), referral recipient (performer), and a reference to a Bundle of supporting information consistent with the scope of the referral use case as designated in ServiceRequest.code.

 ### Referral Service Request Clinical Statements

 Each referral use case requires that certain information items accompany the service request as supporting information.
-The information items are supporting information for one or more referral use case.
-The following table indicates how service request supporting information items are allocated to referral use cases.
+The following table indicates how service request supporting information items are allocated to BSeR referral use cases.

 <table style="width:100%" border="1">
     <thead>